 The middle second definitely got cleaned well, but the paste mixture wasn’t enough to cut through the heavy tarnish.
 I would say this was too tough of a job for that option.
 [There’s a reason for that abomination of a smell from Brasso]

-With a project of this size it helps to do a general overall polish to start and then focus on small portions at a time.
+With a project of this size, it helps to do a general overall polish to start and then focus on small portions at a time.
 The residual solution that's left from your first wipe down will continue to cut through the tarnish so when you come back for a second or third time it'll continuously get easier.

 It's also helpful to have several paper towels on hand as you'll see they get dirty quickly with each layer you polish off.
 Patience is key.
 [That black stuff you see on the what-was-white towel is the tarnish being transferred off of the hookah.
-You’ll notice that it oxidized after I was done - turning green like it does on brass.]
+You’ll notice that it oxidized after I was done - turning green as it does on brass.]

 This took about three rounds of Brasso with paper towels and a toothbrush to achieve.
-After the second round I did a dry cleaning with a towel to remove all of the dirty Brasso leftovers.
+After the second round, I did a dry cleaning with a towel to remove all of the dirty Brasso leftovers.

 Then I did my last round of Brasso with paper towels.
-My final cleaning pass on the stem and tray were with an old t-shirt to polish everything up and remove any remnants of Brasso.
+My final cleaning pass on the stem and tray was with an old t-shirt to polish everything up and remove any remnants of Brasso.

-Finally I used an even softer cloth to do a super-shine polish.
+Finally, I used an even softer cloth to do a super-shine polish.
 As for the hose adapters, I coated them with a thick coating of Brasso and let them sit during the entire duration it took to clean the stem and tray.

 They only took one pass by doing so.
 The trickiest part of this restoration was the interior downstem tubing.